Corona closing down country

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Ministry of Interior announced fresh restrictions across the country on Tuesday, which includes a complete ban on tourism from May 8-16 as 142 more people lost their lives and 4,400 contracted the contagion in just the last 24 hours.
+ISLAMABAD: The Ministry of Interior announced fresh restrictions across the country on Tuesday, which includes a complete ban on tourism from May 8-16.

 A meeting of the National Command and Operation Centre (NCOC) was held Tuesday where important decisions were taken by the body.
 A press release issued by the ministry announced that the NCOC had decided to ban tourism from May 8-16.